Xnuvers007/reforestation/README.md

 ⏰ Diperbarui pada:
-- WIB: Jumat, 30 Januari 2026 04.38.03 UTC
+- WIB: Jumat, 30 Januari 2026 05.41.04 UTC
-- WITA: Jumat, 30 Januari 2026 05.38.03 UTC
+- WITA: Jumat, 30 Januari 2026 06.41.04 UTC
-- WIT: Jumat, 30 Januari 2026 06.38.03 UTC
+- WIT: Jumat, 30 Januari 2026 07.41.04 UTC

 Kutipan Inspiratif:
-"Our technological powers increase, but the side effects and potential hazards also escalate."
+"Success is a state of mind.
+If you want success, start thinking of yourself as a success."

-Kategori: technology
+Kategori: success